 Attendees at the upcoming birthday celebration can learn a whole lot more about Faribault, the town and the house from staff and volunteers with the Rice County Historical Society.
 I’m always up to learning more about the city I’ve called home since 1984.

 I know the basics about Alexander Faribault, a licensed fur trader who first established a trading post along the Cannon River in 1826 or 1827, depending on your information source.
 He was only twenty years old.
-He grew his business throughout the region, eventually trading with the Wahpekute and moving his trading post to the confluence of the Cannon and Straight Rivers, current-day Faribault.
+He grew his business throughout the region, trading with the Wahpekute, a band of the Dakota, and moving his trading post to the confluence of the Cannon and Straight Rivers, current-day Faribault.

-I imagine for Faribault, who was half Indigenous, developing trading partnerships with the Dakota proved easy given his understanding of the people, their language and culture.
+I imagine for Faribault, who was French Canadian and Dakota, developing trading partnerships with the Dakota proved easy given his understanding of the people, their language and culture.
 But later that same relationship proved challenging for him.
-Locals, after the U.S.-Dakota War of 1862, no longer appreciated his friendship with the Dakota and his willingness to shelter some of them on his farm.
+Some locals, after the U.S.-Dakota War of 1862, no longer appreciated his friendship with the Dakota and his willingness to shelter some of them on his farm.

 Back then, just like today, this community has not always been accepting of others.
 In the 1860s, the Dakota were targeted.
 Today it is the Somali community.
 It’s disheartening when history repeats itself, when differences in skin color, food, culture and language separate us.
 Alexander Faribault, as a mixed blood who embraced the Dakota, surely witnessed and felt the challenges of injustices and discrimination.